-Why study political science at Augsburg College?
-In part because we bring the world to our students, and our students out into the world.
-Whether it is the study of revolutions, social movements, immigration, race and ethnicity, music and politics, the impact of the internet on public life, or the politics of the Mississippi River, these subjects are brought to life for our students through direct engagement and experiential learning.
+Why study political science at Augsburg University?
+In part because we bring the world to our students and our students out into the world.
+Our students examine a wide range of important issues such as war and peace, immigration, gender, race and ethnicity, the internet, and the environment and the Mississippi River.
+These and more topics are brought to life for our students through direct engagement and experiential learning.

-Students and faculty in the Political Science Department at Augsburg study politics because we want to learn how to become more effective at changing the world, and our graduates have gone on to do just that—in the fields of public law, foreign service, international healthcare, education, and non-profit issue advocacy (check out our Potential Careers page for a few examples).
+Our students study politics to learn how to become more effective at changing the world, and our graduates have gone on to demonstrate that—in fields such as law, the foreign service, healthcare, education, and non-profit issue advocacy.
+Check out our Careers page for a few examples.